-Employment handbooks usually comprise of policies on a wide range of matters including grievance, disciplinary, data privacy, equal opportunities, occupational safety and health, codes of conduct and conflicts of interest.
+Employment handbooks usually comprise of policies on a wide range of matters including grievance, disciplinary, data privacy, leave, equal opportunities, occupational safety and health, codes of conduct and conflicts of interest.
 There are a number of key pieces of legislation which employers should be aware of including the Personal Data (Privacy) Ordinance and the anti-discrimination laws.
 Highlights are set out below.

 Under the Personal Data (Privacy) Ordinance, employers have obligations to ensure strict compliance in the course of collecting, retaining and using personal data of employees and anyone from whom they obtain personal data.
 Where the Personal Data (Privacy) Ordinance applies, data users must comply with principles governing the collection, holding, processing and use of personal data.
 Employers typically discharge their information obligations by providing a Personal Information Collection Statement ("PIC") to those people from whom they collect personal data at the time of first collection.
-Employers are recommended to formulate and develop data privacy policies and codes of practice for implementation in the workplace.
+The PIC, among other things, informs individuals of the purposes for which their personal data will be used and the classes of persons to whom their personal data may be transferred.
+Employers should formulate and develop data privacy policies and codes of practice for implementation in the workplace.

 Anti-discrimination law is founded on the Sex Discrimination Ordinance, the Family Status Discrimination Ordinance, the Disability Discrimination Ordinance and Race Discrimination Ordinance.
 Under these laws, it is unlawful to discriminate on the grounds of sex, marital or family status, pregnancy, disability or race in Hong Kong.
 Sexual, disability and racial harassment are also prohibited.
-There is currently no legislation prohibiting discrimination on the grounds of religion, age, sexual orientation and no legislation governing equal pay.
+There is currently no legislation prohibiting discrimination on the grounds of religion, age and sexual orientation.
 An employer who is found guilty of discrimination will be liable for damages, including injury to feelings.
-The various ordinances protect against direct and indirect discrimination, victimization, hostile work environment, harassment and vilification.
+The various ordinances protect against direct and indirect discrimination, victimisation, harassment and vilification.
 It should be noted that not all these protections apply to all the ordinances.

 The Equal Opportunities Commission of Hong Kong issues codes of practice on employment and recommends that employers implement policies to eliminate discrimination and harassment in the workplace.
-An employer has a defence against a claim brought by an employee on the basis of discrimination or harassment if it has taken all reasonably practicable steps to prevent discrimination and harassment from occurring in the workplace.
+An employer may have a defence against a claim brought by an employee on the basis of discrimination or harassment if it has taken all reasonably practicable steps to prevent discrimination and harassment from occurring in the workplace.
 Employers must be able to demonstrate that policies have been implemented and that employees are aware of and receive training in respect of these policies in order to provide a basis for such defence.

 The use of social media, internet and emails by employees in the workplace has substantially exposed employers to liabilities for offences committed by their employees.
-Employers are recommended to formulate and implement effective policies to reduce their liabilities in this respect.
+Employers should formulate and implement effective policies to reduce their liabilities in this respect.

-Employers should consider issuing, if they have not already done so, an employee handbook that sets out detailed policies to address the full range of employment law challenges and legal obligations imposed upon them including issues relating to data privacy, equal opportunities, social media and internet use.
+Employers should also consider issuing, if they have not already done so, an employee handbook that sets out detailed policies to address the full range of employment law challenges and legal obligations imposed upon them including issues relating to data privacy, equal opportunities, social media and internet use.

-Baker & McKenzie will be pleased to review any existing policies or provide draft policies for reference.
-We could also provide a sample PIC statement and advice on general data protection compliance obligations.
+Baker McKenzie will be pleased to review any existing policies or provide draft policies upon request.